A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Experiment

-\textbf{Training} Similarity model is a multi-layer perception (MLP) with one hidden layer.
-Merge model contains a 2D convolutional layer with kernel ($k_{conv}\times 1$) followed by a dropout layer and an MLP with one hidden layer.
+\textbf{Training.} Similarity model is a multi-layer perceptron (MLP) with one hidden layer.
+The merge model contains a 2D convolutional layer with $k_{conv}\times 1$ kernel followed by a dropout layer and an MLP with one hidden layer.
 Both the local model and aggregate model in SplitNN are MLPs with one hidden layer.
 We adopt LAMB~\cite{you2019large}, the state-of-the-art large-batch optimizer, to train all the models.
-The number of neighbors $K$ is chosen from $\{50,100\}$.
-Each dataset is split into training, validation, and test set with ratios 0.7, 0.1, 0.2.
+Each dataset is split into training, validation, and test sets by 7:1:2.
 We run each algorithm five times and report the mean and standard variance (range is reported instead in figures) of performance on the test set.
-We present root mean square error (RMSE) and R-squared value ($R^2$) for regression tasks and present accuracy for classification tasks.
-The choice of other hyperparameters is presented in Appendix~\ref{apdx:setting}.
+We present root mean square error (RMSE) or R-squared value ($R^2$) for regression tasks and accuracy for classification tasks.
+The choices of hyperparameters are introduced in Appendix~\ref{sec:exp_detail}.

-In Section~\ref{subsec:exp_perf}, we evaluate the performance of \texttt{FedSim} on different similarity metrics.
-In Section~\ref{subsec:exp_priv}, we evaluate how our privacy mechanisms affect the performance of \texttt{FedSim}.
-In Appendix~\ref{apdx:time}, we compare the training time between \texttt{FedSim} and baselines.
-In Appendix~\ref{apdx:choose_k}, we present how the choice of $K$ affects the performance.
+\textbf{Baselines.} We compare FedSim with nine baselines in our experiments.
+Besides the four baselines (Exact, Top1Sim, AvgSim, FeatureSim) introduced in Section~\ref{subsec:baseline}, the remaining baselines include: 1) Solo: only dataset $\mathbf{d}^P$ is trained; 2) Combine: $[\mathbf{d}^P,\mathbf{d}^S]$ is trained (only applicable for synthetic datasets); 3) FedSim-MLP: the CNN in FedSim is changed to an MLP with a similar number of parameters.
+4) FedSim w/o sort: FedSim without sorting gate.
+5) FedSim w/o weight: FedSim without weight gate (similarities are directly regarded as weights).
+Notably, \texttt{Exact} is only evaluated on \texttt{game} and \texttt{company} because no exactly matched identifiers can be found on other datasets.